-- Enter the room after donning PPE use N95 mask, face shield, hat, gown, double gloves, and other equipment as indicated. - Minimize staff and throughput within the room.
-Do not enter the room if you are not needed. - Use automated external compression device (LUCAS) if available. - If patient is already intubated: perform CPR on the ventilator VC mode and FiO2 100%. - If the patient is not intubated, utilize a non-rebreather for oxygenation during CPR with a face mask under the non-rebreather. - The airway should be prioritized once the intubation team arrives. - Chest compressions must be held during endotracheal intubation to minimize aerosolization. - The room door should be closed all the time. - Review advanced directives and explore goals of care as appropriate before and during ACLS.
+- Enter the room after donning PPE use N95 mask, face shield or other eye protection, bouffant, gown, gloves, and other equipment as indicated. - Minimize staff and throughput within the room.
+Do not enter the room if you are not needed. - - Use automated external compression device (LUCAS) if available. - If patient is already intubated: perform CPR, clamp the ET tube to prevent loss of PEEP if readily available, utilize BVM with PEEP valve, while leaving the HEPA filter in line to prevent aerosolization. - If the patient is not intubated, proceed with bag valve mask ventilation with a viral filter using the two-person ventilation technique - The airway should be prioritized once the intubation team arrives. - Opening of the room door should be kept to a minimum for entering personnel and hand off items. - Review advanced directives and explore goals of care as appropriate before and during

-Team Members (max 5) in room, all wearing PPE:
+Team Members (up to 7 in room, all wearing PPE):

-- 1. Cardiac Arrest Leader
+1. Cardiac Arrest Leader

-- 2. RN N1: Medication administration and recording.

-- 3. RN or MD: CPR

-- 4. RN or MD: CPR (If not using LUCAS)
+- 2. RN N1: Medication administration - 3.
+Licensed Provider: CPR - 4.
+Licensed Provider: CPR (If not using LUCAS) - 5.
+Licensed Provider: Bag mask ventilation (ventilator) (2 handed vice grip) - 6.
+Licensed Provider: Bag mask ventilation (squeezing the bag)

-- 5. Respiratory therapist: Only if the patient requires intubation, Use ONLY two person bag mask ventilation technique to ensure a seal.
-Ventilate with a Bag Valve Mask (BVM) with a HEPA filter.
+7. Respiratory therapist: Only if the patient is intubated or will be intubated for management of the ventilator after the code.
+Use ONLY two-person bag mask ventilation technique to ensure a seal.
+Ventilate with a bag valve mask (BVM) with a HEPA filter.
+If patient is already intubated, clamp ET tube prior to disconnect from ventilator if readily available, leave HEPA filter and continuous ETCO2 in line, connect BVM with PEEP valve, release clamp and bag according to ACLS guidelines.